This degree programme is about gaining the knowledge and understanding of three key areas in relation to food production and consumption.

 This course is taught by world leading academic staff who are part of the Institute for Global Food Security based at Queen’s University Belfast

-- All students undertake the Chartered Institute of Environmental Health Level 3 Award in Food Safety Supervision for Manufacturing as part of the module in Hygienic Food Processing and are considered for the City & Guilds Licentiateship Award from their work placement.
+- All students undertake the Level 3 Award in Food Safety Supervision for Manufacturing as part of the module Food Commodities, Processing and Hygiene and are considered for the City & Guilds Licentiateship Award from their work placement.
 Yakult provides prizes for the best overall final year student and the best Honours project in final year.
-Safe Food also provides a prize for the best essay in the final year module ‘Food Quality and Safety’.
+Safe Food also provides a prize for the best essay in the final year module ‘Food Supply Chain Safety and Security’.

-- Stages 2 and 3 students taking the three-year degree undertake a work placement of at least 16 weeks.
-For many students this is the most important aspect of the degree, enabling them to experience the types of jobs which are available on graduation and through the preparation of CVs, interviews, etc ensuring they are well prepared for the job market.
+- Work placements on these programmes provide students with the opportunity to utilise the practical skills gained during the teaching of their degree and apply these in a work environment.
+For many students this is the most important aspect of the degree, enabling them to experience the types of jobs which are available on graduation and through the preparation of CVs, interviews, etc. ensuring they are well prepared for the job market.
+Our past students have gained work placement with organisations such as: Sainsbury’s, Marks & Spencer, Kerry group, Kraft foods, Moy Park, Tayto, Ulster Cancer Foundation, hospital trusts and many more

 When I came to Queen’s I was intrigued to learn more about Food Quality as I had an interest in working in the area of food, particularly within the area of Nutrition.
 I would really recommend this course at Queen’s, it has given me to opportunity to learn so much and I’m now employed in a local food producer and I’m able to put the knowledge from my course into practice.